wikiGrandfleet/gravRepo/docs/TaskList/Explaination of how I should organize my work.md

-Explaination of how I should organize my work.
+#Explaination of how I should organize my work

+## Need heading
 **WIKI** contains information such as passwords (infura) and info on academic work, in theory I could recycle a lot of the content.

 **BLOG** Contains thoughts on interesting projects I work on and perhaps processes on workterms, but that is confidential, so be more clear.